corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/network/available-network-parameters.md

 ## `confidentialIdentityMinimumBackupInterval`

-The `confidentialIdentityMinimumBackupInterval` network parameter is an optional parameter of type Duration.
+The `confidentialIdentityMinimumBackupInterval` network parameter is an optional parameter of type `Duration`.
 It specifies the minimum age of a generated Confidential Identity key before it can be used.
 This can be overridden in the node configuration or if a more recent database backup is indicated via RPC/shell.

 This parameter is optional in both the network parameters and the node configuration.
 If no value is specified for either, then it is assumed to be zero.